 Although there are numerous tips on its consumption, the idea is more or less the same: dissolve sodium chlorite in water, mixed with a mild acid, such as a little lemon juice.

-So much so that the United States Toxic Substances Agency had to issue a report warning that “high concentrations of chlorine dioxide could cause severe irritation to the eyes, throat, and lungs” someone may think that in low amounts sodium chlorite may be a lesser evil.
-The strong oxidizing action of this compound can cause nausea, diarrhea, vomiting, and even kidney failure.
+So much so that the United States Toxic Substances Agency had to issue a report warning that “high concentrations of chlorine dioxide could cause severe irritation to the eyes, throat, and lungs” someone may think that in low amounts, sodium chlorite may be a lesser evil.
+The strong oxidizing action of this compound can cause nausea, diarrhoea, vomiting, and even kidney failure.